 If you are looking for an active, outdoor summer job working with children that includes improvisational acting and playful team building, interactive storytelling and playing with foam boffer swords, then read on!

 Seeking Seattle-based staff to help expand our popular summer camps & kids programs

-We have been running Summer Camp and After-School Programs since 2012 in Bellingham, and this is our first year expanding into Seattle.
-Currently, we have 2 weeks of programs scheduled in Seattle (Aug 19-23 & Aug 26-30), and programs in Bellingham June 17th – Aug 23rd.
+We have been running Summer Camp and After-School Programs since 2012 in Bellingham, and ran some very successful camps last year in Seattle.
+Currently, we have 4 weeks of camps scheduled in north Seattle (Aug 3-7, Aug 10-14, Aug 17-21 & Aug 24-28), along with a Spring Break camp April 13-17, along with some 1-day programs on weekends.
+We’ll be running programs in Bellingham June 15 – Aug 28.
 Our ideal would be for Seattle-based staff who are open to spending some time in Bellingham to train and get experience, before the Seattle programs begin, and who can help us continue to run Seattle-based programs in the future.
 We can help to find accommodations for you during your time in Bellingham, and are flexible and willing to explore whatever you need to make this feasible for this summer, with the aim of having more programs close to where you live in the future.
 This can include year-round employment with after-school programs and birthday parties if the staff is looking for such opportunities.

 POSITIONS FOR HIRE